ufal/npfl129/exam/questions.md

 - In a $K$-class classification decision tree, define the Gini index and describe how a node is split during training.
 [5]

-- In a $K$-class Vclassification decision tree, define the entropy criterion and describe how a node is split during training.
+- In a $K$-class classification decision tree, define the entropy criterion and describe how a node is split during training.
 [5]

 - For binary classification, derive the Gini index from a squared error loss.
 [10]